savagevince/bare/week-4/table-relationships/README.md

 Presumably it's the case that each lecturer is responsible for teaching more than one course - i.e. a lecturer _**has many**_ courses.

-We can also assume that each course is taught by a particular lecturer - i.e. a course _**belongs to**_ a particular lecturer.
+We can also assume that each course is taught by a particular lecturer - i.e. a course _**belongs to**_ a single lecturer.

-#### How is the relationship represented in a database?
+### How is the relationship represented in a database?

 Representing a one-to-many relationship is straightforward - we add a column to the child model's table referencing the id of the parent model.